 To include this in the deploy, we could add it to

-By default scripts on Datapane run using our default Docker image, which, in addition to including Datapane and its supported visualisation libraries, includes the following libraries,
+By default apps on Datapane run using our default Docker image, which, in addition to including Datapane and its supported visualisation libraries, includes the following libraries,

 If you build this and push it to Dockerhub, you can then specify it in your

 datapane.yaml as follows:

 When you run an app, it will run inside this Docker container.
 Note that the first run may take a bit longer, as it needs to pull the image from DockerHub.
 Once it pulls it once, it's cached for future runs.